 The matter of fact is, companies that invest in employee experience outperform those who don’t.
 According to the book “The employee experience advantage” written by Jacob Morgan; from an analysis of 250 organizations, companies that invest in employee experience can be 4 times more profitable!

 Employee engagement is the key to better business results.
-Engaged employees have a deep sense of ownership for the organization and strong feelings of involvement, commitment, and absorption in one’s work.
+Engaged employees have a deep sense of ownership of the organization and strong feelings of involvement, commitment, and absorption in one’s work.
 This motivates them to contribute a higher level of discretionary energy, which eventually translates into business productivity.

 Benefit #2: Lower absenteeism and turnover

-On the other hand, an organization facing an employee turnover issue will be in a constant flux of instability, taking away precious energy from key decision makers.
+On the other hand, an organization facing an employee turnover issue will be in a constant flux of instability, taking away precious energy from key decision-makers.

 Benefit #3: Hiring advantage